muhammedShanSyber/Family-Health-Club/README.md

 ## Setting up the React Web Application

 Download or clone the Github project.
-Unzip move to the project directory (Family-Health-Club) or move to the project directory if you cloned it.
+Unzip and move to the project directory (Family-Health-Club) or move to the project directory if you cloned it.

 Open the terminal or Command Prompt and type : ```npm install ```

+OpenStreetMap is used for fetch near by hospital.
+Socket.IO is used for establishing communication between patient and the doctor.